Is there salvation outside the Catholic Church?24 May 2019, by Doctrines in

 Those trying to grasp the meaning of this teaching often struggle with its formulations by various Church Fathers and Church Councils down through history.
 Of course, to understand an isolated formulation of any Church teaching, one must study the historical context within which it was written: why it was written, what was going on in the Church at the time, who the intended audience was, and so on.
 One must discover how the magisterium (teaching office) of the Church understands its own teaching.
 If someone fails to do this and chooses, rather, to simply treat a particular formulation as a stand-alone teaching, he runs the risk of seriously misunderstanding it.

-In recent times, the Church has recognized that its teaching about the necessity of the Catholic Church for salvation has been widely misunderstood, so it has “re-formulated” this teaching in a positive way.
+In recent times, the Church has recognized that it’s teaching about the necessity of the Catholic Church for salvation has been widely misunderstood, so it has “re-formulated” this teaching in a positive way.
 Here is how the Catechism of the Catholic Church begins to address this topic: “How are we to understand this affirmation, often repeated by the Church Fathers?
-Reformulated positively, it means that all salvation comes from Christ the Head through the Church which is his Body” (CCC 846).
+Reformulated positively, it means that all salvation comes from Christ the Head through the Church which is His Body” (CCC 846).

 In keeping with the Church’s current spirit of ecumenism, this positive reformulation comes across less harshly than previous negative formulations.
 Even so, it remains quite controversial.
 So, let’s see how this new formulation squares with Scripture.